-- sulphating of available lime in the cement to produce gypsum;
+- sulphating of free lime in the cement to produce gypsum;

 - conversion of tricalcic aluminates to form highly expansive Ettringite (factor 2 to 2.5) :

-In the presence of magnesium, the decomposition of the cement’s alkaline silicates can also be added to the two previous mechanisms.
+In the presence of magnesium oxide, the decomposition of the cement’s alkaline silicates can also be added to the two previous mechanisms.

 The AFNOR FD P 18-011standard defines the aggressivity categories for saline water with regard to conventional concretes (table 10) together with the principle behind protection measures.

 In the case of very highly aggressive water (XA3), we recommend using a coating whereas, in the case of highly aggressive water, the use of a blast furnace cement with a high hydraulicity index can be considered providing, however, that no other water chemical parameters need to be taken into account.

 - blast furnace Portland cement 85 (CLK) with 80% granulated clinker;